Do you see, how easy it is to manipulate someone?

 You will be happy and amazed at their customer support and will likely be using their service.

-Now, what will happen if they reply in a day or a week?
+Now, what will happen if they reply in 2 days or a week?

 You see the difference?